Passé composé

-The passé composé is formed using an auxiliary verb and the past participle of a verb.

 Conjugation

 The passé composé is formed by the auxiliary verb, usually the avoir auxiliary, followed by the past participle.
 The construction is parallel to that of the present perfect (there is no difference in French between perfect and non-perfect forms - although there is an important difference in usage between the perfect tense and the imperfect tense).

 The passé composé is usually translated into English as a simple past tense, "I saw", or as a present perfect would be, "I have seen".
 It could also be translated as emphatic past tense, "I did see".